 Self-driving vehicles could be a bigger technological advance than smartphones, the internet and television.
 In fact, self-driving cars could arguably be the biggest technological advance since the invention of cars.
 In light of the momentous technological, economical and cultural shifts these vehicles could bring, it is critical for automakers, lawmakers and others to act carefully and judiciously.

-For decades, when tragedies occur, individuals and families across the Chicagoland area and beyond have relied on Clifford Law Offices.
-Our team provides exceptional representation in all types of accident cases, including car accidents, product liability claims, and more.
+For decades, when tragedies occur, individuals and families across the Chicagoland area, and beyond, have relied on Clifford Law Offices.
+Our team of Chicago car accident lawyers provide exceptional representation in all types of accident cases, including car accidents, product liability claims, and more.